-Brahmas – This brute of a breed may seem large and charge but the reality is, they’re amongst the sweetest most docile of breeds.
+This brute of a breed may seem large and charge but the reality is, they’re amongst the sweetest most docile of breeds.
 The gentle giants come well equipped with amazing feathered feet and a small rose comb.
 Making them perfect for colder climates!
 Originally from India, Brahmas were intended as meat birds.
-However, […]Read more »
+However, it was […]Read more »

 So you’ve decided on a breed that you just can’t live without and you’ve found a breeder.
 Sometimes poultry breeds can be so rare that you may only have one choice when it comes to buying stock, so depending on how badly you want that breed, you may have to just accept the buyer’s terms. […]Read more »

 Chickens have been domesticated for thousands of years and dozens of beautiful breeds have been developed.
 Some “dual-purpose” breeds like Rhode Island Reds or Barred Rocks lay a good number of eggs and also put on weight well for meat.
-But MOTHER’S mini-coop (page 38 in this issue) is designed specifically for egg production by […]Read more »
+But MOTHER’S mini-coop is designed specifically for egg production by foraging hens, so we asked […]Read more »